tonyx/Sharpino/README.md

 ## Useful info:
 Examples 4 and 5 are using the SAFE stack.
 To run the tests use the common SAFE way (``dotnet run`` and ``dotnet run -- RunTests`` from their root dir )

-## help wanted:
+## Todo list.
+Help welcome:
-- Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples).
+- Rewrite from scratch the Kafka integration making it work as is supposed to (send and and forget with limited retries or transactional outbox pattern).
+Implement aggregate state viewer based on processing events via messages with some way to resync data when in trouble.
-- Implementing event store using Postgres event store but using Azure sql instead (I used some stored procedures, which I think can also be translated into Azure sql).
+- Implementing event store using Postgres event store but using Azure sql instead.
-- Adapt the examples to the new version of the library (2.0.0).
+- Add metadata to events in json format.
+We should be able to pass those metadata via commands (example runAggregateCommandMd may be the same as runAggregateCommand with metadata added).
+That must be useful for debugging.
 - Write more examples (porting classic DDD examples implemented to test other libraries is fine).
-- Write a full-Saga/Process manager multiple run command involving arbitrary types of commands.
+- Write a full-Saga/Process manager for running multiple commands involving arbitrary types.
+The "compensator"/"undoer" must be able to rollback the transaction in case of failure of any command.

 ## Comparison with the style of examples in other event-sourcing libraries
 - [Equinox](https://github.com/jet/equinox)